-The Building Movement Project (BMP) has released a new report, Nonprofit Executives and the Racial Leadership Gap: A Race to Lead Brief, which explores the gaps between executive leaders of color and white leaders and compares nonprofit executives to respondents in staff positions.
+The Building Movement Project (BMP) has released Nonprofit Executives and the Racial Leadership Gap: A Race to Lead Brief, which explores the gaps between executive leaders of color and white leaders and compares nonprofit executives to respondents in staff positions.
 While nonprofit executives often have difficult jobs regardless of their race, the challenges and burdens that may appear universal at first glance are often compounded by race and other features of identity.
 The survey data and insights shared through interviews and focus groups highlight key areas where the pressures of executive leadership seem to be amplified for people of color.

 The results show four key issues related to the leadership of people of color in executive positions in the nonprofit sector:

 - The Benefits of Being in Charge?
 The data shows that people of color in executive positions reported higher rates of common challenges and frustrations than white EDs/CEOs.
 When comparing the frustrations reported by EDs/CEOs and staff, white ED/CEOs were less likely than white staff to report experiencing these frustrations.
 But people of color in ED/CEO roles reported similar or higher levels of the frustrations compared to people of color in staff roles.

 - The Burden of Sustainability: On average, leaders of color report smaller organizational budgets and more often report that they lack access to (and face challenges securing) financial support from a variety of funding sources.

 - The Challenge of Managing Up: Nonprofit EDs/CEOs of color report more challenges in their relationships with boards of directors when the boards are predominantly white.

 - The Responsibility to Lead on Equity: Both EDs/CEOs of color and white leaders are taking similar steps to make their organizations more equitable, inclusive and diverse.

 A Research Agenda to Support Leaders of Color Emerges…